SECOND DUI OFFENSE PENALTIES

 Minimum 96 hours, maximum 12 months county jail;

-Fine $390 + penalty assessments – approximately $2,000 (or converted to 3 days jail, 3 days community labor, or 30 hours community service);
+Fine $390 + penalty assessments – approximately $2,000 (or converted to 3 days jail, 3 days community labor, or 35 hours community service (total hours may vary by court);

 18 month alcohol education program (SB38);